Smallville season 8: Reception

 Season eight finished 152 out of the 190 shows ranked in the Nielsen ratings, averaging 3.74 million viewers a week.
 Smallvilles eighth season received an Emmy Award nomination in the Sound Editing for a Series category.
-In the 2009 Teen Choice Awards, Tom Welling received the award for Choice TV Actor – Action Adventure.
+In the 2009 Teen Choice Awards, Welling received the award for Choice TV Actor – Action Adventure.

 The season eight DVD box set was officially released on August 25, 2009, and sold approximately 183,000 units in its first week; it generated an estimated $6.7 million.
 Comparatively, the DVD revenue decreased from the previous year, with the season seven box set having sold over 212,000 units and generating an estimated $8 million during its first week.
 Regardless, it was enough for Smallville to earn second place in most units sold during the ending week of August 30, 2009, just behind the season five boxset of House which sold approximately 223,000 units.
 Even though House sold more units, Smallvilles $6.7 million in revenue was more than Houses $6.0 million, making it the top money earner for the week.
 In its second week, the eighth season sold 55,000 units, and earning more than $2 million.
 The third week of release saw another dip in sales, with the season eight boxset selling 30,000 units.
 At the same time, the end of week three brought the season eight sales past the $10 million mark.